 Hotspots are components attached to game objects that don't have any direct impact on gameplay.
 Instead, they help the user understand what's interactive and what is not.
 For example, highlighting a specific object when the player character is nearby, making the head turn towards an important object and so on.

 Triggers are usually placed along side with Hotspot components.
 One deals with the interaction itself, while the other hints the player about the Trigger being an interactive object.

 How it works¶

-Selecting a game object with a Hotspot component will display in the scene a visual representation of the distance at which the target is considered close enough to activate it.
+Selecting a game object with a Hotspot component with a Radius mode will display in the scene a visual representation of the distance at which the target is considered close enough to activate it.